 Executive Coaching Component

 The Cleveland Clinic-Weatherhead EMBA emphasizes a unique, personalized approach to learning, with a focus on self-awareness as the key to becoming an effective leader.
 Each candidate in the program is assigned an executive coach who helps him or her take full advantage of the academic experience while providing guidance as he or she develops as an individual and leader.

 The Application Project integrates design practices in management education.
 Each student spends a semester exploring his or her organization for a “design opportunity”—an opportunity to create value by deploying resources and capabilities in new ways.
 Students assume leadership responsibility and, with the support of a team of peers in the program, execute a design project that generates a return for the organization.

-Each EMBA cohort chooses its destinations for the trip, which typically occurs around mid-June and lasts about 10 days.
+Each EMBA cohort chooses its destinations for the trip, which typically occurs around mid-June and lasts about 8 to 10 days.
 During the summer semester, students travel abroad for a portion of the program during which faculty reinforce business fundamentals through a global lens.
 Weatherhead faculty and experienced professionals from institutions and organizations worldwide coordinate hands-on activities with global and local entities, as well as in an academic setting, in the region selected for that year’s study experience.